PAMinerva/LearnDirectX/Tutorials/Appendices/01-MathBasics/matrices.md

 If you want to multiply two $n\times n$ matrices $\mathbf{A}$ and $\mathbf{B}$, then we transpose them in the C++ code before passing the matrix data to the GPU.
 At that point, in the HLSL code, we simply pass $\mathbf{A}$ as the first argument and $\mathbf{B}$ as the second argument of **mul**, which will return a matrix where each element is the dot product of a row of $\mathbf{A}$ with a column of $\mathbf{B}$.

 On the other hand, what happens if you want to multiply a vector and a matrix?
-Well, it depends on how you want to perform that operation.
-If you want to multiply the row vector by each column of the matrix, then you should pass the row vector to the first parameter, and the transpose of the matrix to the second parameter of **mul**.
+Well, it depends on how you want to perform this operation.
+If you want to multiply the row vector by each column of the matrix, then you should pass the row vector as the first argument, and the transpose of the matrix as the second argument to **mul**.
 Indeed, after copying the transpose of the matrix in a GPU heap, the layout of its elements in memory will be

 $$\vert A_{00}\vert A_{10}\vert A_{20}\vert A_{30}\vert A_{01}\vert A_{11}\vert A_{21}\vert A_{31}\vert A_{02}\vert A_{12}\vert A_{22}\vert A_{32}\vert A_{03}\vert A_{13}\vert A_{23}\vert A_{33}\vert$$

-Then, the columns can be easily loaded into shader core registers since their entries are contiguous in memory.
+Therefore, the columns can be easily loaded into shader core registers since their entries are contiguous in memory.

 $$reg_1: \vert A_{00}\vert A_{10}\vert A_{20}\vert A_{30}\vert$$
 $$reg_2: \vert A_{01}\vert A_{11}\vert A_{21}\vert A_{31}\vert$$